Who Is Your Ultimate Prayer Partner? Part 2

 For whatever reason, your husband may not pray with you.
 Keep praying for him and remember this promise in the Holy Bible—

-For the unbelieving husband has been sanctified through his wife, and the unbelieving wife has been sanctified through her believing husband.
+and the unbelieving wife has been sanctified through her believing husband.
 1 Corinthians 7:14 NIV

 While you are waiting for your husband’s involvement, pray for confidential prayer warriors to come into your life.
 That might include getting prayer support from a parent, sibling, close friend, your Bible study, a Christian infertility support group, or the prayer team at your church or another local church.